Inflation 2021: Is It Something To Worry About

 The velocity of money is a measurement of the rate at which money is exchanged in an economy.
 It is the number of times that money moves from one entity to another.
 It also refers to how much a unit of currency is used in a given period of time.
 Simply put, it’s the rate at which consumers and businesses in an economy collectively spend money.

-Until the velocity of money starts to rise, inflation is going to be a non-event.
-This chart also indicates why yields will remain low for the foreseeable future, albeit with small intermediate spikes here and there.
-This, in turn, suggests that the amount of hot money being poured into the economy will continue to rise, and everyone will eventually be forced to speculate.
-If this hypothesis is true, the markets will trade to insane levels before this market blows up.
-However, on the way up, many sectors will blow up.
-For example, bitcoin could hit the 84K to 100K ranges, but the crash will be spectacular in nature if it does.
-However, it will have almost no impact on the overall market.
-So, when BTC blows up, the overall market will continue to trend higher.
+Inflation will not be a concern until there is an increase in the velocity of money.
+The chart also shows that yields will remain low for the foreseeable future, with occasional minor spikes.
+This suggests that the amount of hot money being pumped into the economy will continue to rise, eventually leading to a situation where everyone will be forced to speculate.
+If this hypothesis is true, the market will reach insane levels before eventually crashing.
+However, during the climb, many sectors will suffer significant losses.
+For instance, Bitcoin could reach the $84,000 to $100,000 range, but the resulting crash would be spectacular.
+Nevertheless, it is unlikely to have a significant impact on the overall market.
+Therefore, even if Bitcoin crashes, the market will continue to trend higher.

 What will occur in the commodities sector is that the forces of supply and demand will be mistaken for inflationary pressures.